kyma-incubator/local-kyma/README.md

 ---
 ## What to do if I get an error?

 Installation may fail, as the script is simple and doesn't have any retries implemented.
 Before you start over from scratch you can try to fix the failed component.
 First, find a failed helm release: `helm ls --all-namespaces`, then find the line in the kyma-k3d.sh script that is installing that component and execute it again.
-Remember to set the environment variables used in the command before you run the `helm upgrade` (usually KUBECONFIG, DOMAIN, OVERRIDES).
-If it doesn't work or the number of broken components is bigger you can start from scratch deleting the k3s cluster with `k3d delete -n kyma` first.
+Remember to switch kubeconfig context and set the environment variables used in the command before you run the `helm upgrade` (usually DOMAIN, OVERRIDES).
+If it doesn't work or the number of broken components is bigger you can start from scratch deleting the k3s cluster with `kyma-k3d-delete.sh` first.